Arabic Fiction

 The birds had fled, and the deer that had once filled the countryside were gone, having seen the voracious looks in people’s eyes as they came after them in mad pursuit.

-The vizier of Sidon sent word that he’d waited longer than he could afford to, and that, unless they paid what they owed, he would come out with his army and collect by force the money due the state.
+The vizier of Sidon sent word that he’d waited longer than he could afford to and that, unless they paid what they owed, he would come out with his army and collect the money due the state by force.
 They knew he was capable of carrying out his threat.
 They also knew that if he did, he would steal what remained of the meager provisions they always kept stored away for such circumstances.

-In the course of those three years they had slaughtered most of their livestock.
+During those three years, they had slaughtered most of their livestock.
 Some had even slaughtered their horses when they saw them on the verge of starvation.

-Before the vizier’s army reached the villages near Bi‘na, news of his march on Acre, Haifa, Jaffa, Nablus, and Jerusalem had spread, and as soon as they had gotten wind of the approaching storm, some of the people of Bi‘na had fled in search of safe haven, leaving their homes empty.
+Before the vizier’s army reached the villages near Bi‘na, news of his march on Acre, Haifa, Jaffa, Nablus, and Jerusalem had spread.
+As soon as they had gotten wind of the approaching storm, some of the people of Bi‘na had fled in search of safe haven, leaving their homes empty.
 Meanwhile, Hussein, Bi‘na’s chief elder, had set out with his townsmen and volunteers from the surrounding villages to meet the vizier’s army and block its way between Bassa and Tarshiha.

 They managed to surprise the vizier’s army, which was routed and turned back.
 Before long, however, the routed army made a wild rush on them, displaying a strength the villagers hadn’t seen before.
 They retreated toward Bi‘na, which had been well fortified since the earliest times.
 Before reaching the town and shutting its gate securely behind them, Sheikh Hussein sent some men out asking the people of nearby villages and towns to come and help defend Bi‘na.